Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

 Let's jump right in.

-Rust is a memory-safe, general purpose programming language who's compiler is notoriously strict, especially for young programming grasshoppers like myself.
+Rust is
+- memory-safe
+- general purpose
+- notoriously strict (or safe, whatever you want to call it)

 The whole point is to make durable programs and catch mistakes before they're compiled.
 It's pretty nifty.
 My first forays into C were filled with leaks, so this part hits home.

 ## The ```touch``` Command